helloyaz/weatherwise_Yasmine_Kyaw_19473235/README.md

 # 🌦️ The WeatherWise App - A Simple Weather Advisor and Forecasting Application!

 This simple to read application allows users to ask weather-related questions and receive clearly presented text-based or visual answers.
-Utilizing

 📦 Installing The App
 1) Clone this repository on github!

-2) Install the packages listed for the set-up configuration pip install requests ipywidgets
+2) Install the packages listed for the set-up configuration;
+   pip install -r requirements.txt

 3) Run the notebook to ensure all the cells run correctly!